clarkcb/xsearch/README.md

 For writing the C# and F# code I use MS Visual Studio on a Windows 7 VM.
 To compile/run/test them I use the [Mono](http://www.mono-project.com/) environment installed on my OSX system.
-If you take a look at the shared/build.sh script you will see this command to compile the C# version:
+If you take a look at the _shared/build.sh_ script you will see this command to compile the C# version:

     xbuild /p:Configuration=Debug $CSHARP_PATH/CsSearch/CsSearch.sln

-You can change Configuration to Release if you want to create a release build.
+You can change <code>Configuration</code> to <code>Release</code> if you want to create a release build.

-To run the cssearch version, I created a soft link to a bash script under CsSearch:
+To run the <code>cssearch</code> version, I created a soft link to a bash script under _CsSearch_:

     $ cd ~/bin
     $ ln -s ~/src/git/xsearch/csharp/CsSearch/cssearch.sh cssearch